All Episodes

 None of this makes any sense.

-And this is where Americans can smell hypocrisy um very, very quickly.
+And this is where Americans can smell hypocrisy very, very quickly.

-I mean, taxpayer funded campaigns right in New York City telling people it's okay to use fentanyl as long as they used it safely, but this administration's FDA has refused to tell Americans they shouldn't even try using an e-cigarette, and they have to quit everything altogether.
+But this administration's FDA has refused to tell Americans they should even try using an e-cigarette, and they have to quit everything altogether.

 I mean, that's just not real policy.

-I mean, you could you could literally be in a casino in your own home twenty four hours a day for for most people, depending on what the state law is, and it's most states.
+I mean, you could literally be in a casino in your own home 24 hours a day for most people, depending on what the state law is, and it's most states.

-Uh you could be you could be sports betting all day long too.
+You could be sports betting all day long, too.

 I'm not against people doing it.